Kav-K/GPTDiscord/README.md

 Optionally, you can include your own conversation starter text for the bot that's used with `/gpt converse`, with `CONVERSATION_STARTER_TEXT`

+If for a command group you want everybody to be able to use those commands, just don't include the relevant line in the `.env` file.
+For example, if you want everyone to be able to use GPT3 commands, you can just omit `the GPT_ROLES="...."` line.

 ## Server Installation

 First, you want to get a server, for this guide, I will be using DigitalOcean as the host.